-❖ Instruction
+Instruction

 Instruction is the facilitation of another's learning.
-Instructors in primary and secondary institutions are often they direct called teachers, education and the of students and might draw on many subjects like reading, writing, mathematics, scienc e and history.
-Instructors in post-secondary institutions called teachers, instructors, or professors, might be depending on the type of institution; and they primarily teach only their specific discipline.
-Studies from the United States suggest that the quality of teachers is the factor affecting single important student most performance, and that countries which score highly on international tests have multiple policies in place to ensure that the teachers they employ are as effective as possible.
+Instructors in primary and secondary institutions are often called teachers, and they direct the education of students and might draw on many subjects like reading, writing, mathematics, science and history.
+Instructors in post-secondary institutions might be called teachers, instructors, or professors, depending on the type of institution; and they primarily teach only their specific discipline.
+Studies from the United States suggest that the quality of teachers is the single most important factor affecting student performance, and that countries which score highly on international tests have multiple policies in place to ensure that the teachers they employ are as effective as possible.
 With the passing of NCLB in the United States (No Child Left Behind), teachers must be highly qualified.
 A popular way to gauge teaching performance is to use student evaluations of teachers (SETS), but these evaluations have been criticized for being counterproductive to learning and inaccurate due to student bias.